 Section 90 of the Act determines that a document served in this manner is deemed to have been received 5 days after service.

 Based on the written submissions of the landlord, I find that the tenants have been duly served with the Direct Request Proceeding documents.

 Issues to be Decided

-Is the landlord entitled to an order of possession?
-Is the landlord entitled to a monetary order for unpaid rent?
+Are the landlords entitled to an order of possession?

 Background and Evidence